VigneshwarRavichandran/starter-blog1/content/blog/jwt-authentication-in-python.md

 <!-- excerpt -->

 Since there are 3 parts separated by a ., each section is created differently.
-We have the 3 parts which are:
+We have the 3 parts which :

 * header
 * payload